nodemcu/nodemcu-firmware/docs/modules/pipe.md

 `pobj = pipe.create([CB_function],[task_priority])`

 #### Parameters
-- `CB_function` optional reader callback which is called through the `ǹode.task.post()` when the pipe is written to.
+- `CB_function` optional reader callback which is called through the `node.task.post()` when the pipe is written to.
 If the CB returns a boolean, then the reposting action is forced: it is reposted if true and not if false.
 If the return is nil or omitted then the deault is to repost if a pipe write has occured since the last call.
 -  `task_priority` See `ǹode.task.post()`

 #### Returns